notweerdmonk/notweerdmonk.github.io/items/bytebanditsctf2020_autobot_01/bytebanditsctf2020_autobot_01.md

 Programs stored as ELF files are loaded into the process memory using a program called runtime loader (ld.so).
 The entry point of `ld.so` is a label `_start` in a assembly routine defined by the macro `RTLD_START`[^1].
 Once the program gets loaded, execution is transferred via a jmp instruction to the program's entry point in the `.text` section[^2].
 This address stores a assembly routine provided by glibc; `_start` routine that sets up the command line arguments and calls the user's `main` function by calling `__libc_start_main` with the address of the `main`, `argc`, `argv` and other arguments.

 The program has been loaded into its process memory.
-The debugger halts the program at the first instruction at label `_start` from `ld.so`.
+The debugger halts the program at the instruction at label `_start` from `ld.so`.
 From here onwards we need to track the execution to the instruction where `_start` from the program's `.text` section gets called.
 We can inspect the program for its entry point that should be beginning of the .text section.

 ```
 (gdb) info files
-Symbols from "/home/weerdmonk/vagrant_boxes/vagrant_kali/bytebandctf/autobot".
 Native process:
         Using the running image of child process 2051404.
         While running this, GDB does not access memory from...
 Local exec file:
-        `/home/weerdmonk/vagrant_boxes/vagrant_kali/bytebandctf/autobot',
         file type elf64-x86-64.
         Entry point: 0x5555554006d0
         0x0000555555400238 - 0x0000555555400254 is .interp